 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-- 1 tablespoon extra virgin coconut oil, ghee or butter
+- 1 tbsp coconut oil (or ghee or butter)

 - In a food processor, pulse the cashews until they are just chopped (I like a bit of texture or the Satay will be too creamy).
 Set aside.